 Cardiomyopathy is a condition that involves an abnormality in the heart muscle.
-There are several kinds, but the two most common are dilated cardiomyopathy (in which the heart may function poorly) and hypertrophic (in which the heart muscle is abnormally thick).
+There are several kinds, but the two most common cardiomyopathy types are dilated cardiomyopathy (in which the heart may function poorly) and hypertrophic (in which the heart muscle is abnormally thick).

 Cardiovascular Intensive Care Unit